Climdyn/auto-AUTO/README.md

     source [path-to-auto-07p]/cmds/auto.env.sh

-In addition, we recommend that you edit this file so that the `AUTO_DIR` environment variable specified there points to the correct folder where you installed AUTO.
+In addition, we recommend that you edit the file `auto.env.sh` so that the `AUTO_DIR` environment variable specified there points to the correct folder where you installed AUTO.

  > Be sure to have all the AUTO requirements pre-installed.
 See AUTO documentation for
 > more details.
 In case of issues, we recommend reading the documentation completely.

+After that last step, you should be able to launch AUTO in command line by typing:

+    auto

+If it works, you will end up in the AUTO Python prompt.
-After that last step, you have AUTO properly configured and are ready to install auto-AUTO.
+It means you have AUTO properly configured and are ready to install auto-AUTO.

 > If AUTO version is changing over time, you need to update the version from GitHub and do
 > the installation again.